Miguel Ojeda

 Miguel Arturo Ojeda (born January 29, 1975) is a Mexican former professional baseball catcher.
 He has also served as a manager for both the Mexican League and Minor League Baseball, winning the 2014 Mexican League championship with the Diablos Rojos del México.

 Playing career

-Minor League Career
+Minor leagues

 Ojeda was signed by the Pittsburgh Pirates in 1993 from the Mexico City Reds.
+He played in Pittsburgh's minor league system in 1993, 1994, and 1998, also playing in the Mexican Baseball League.

-Major League Career
+Major leagues

 Ojeda played in Major League Baseball from 2003 to 2006.
 He made his debut with the San Diego Padres on May 17, 2003.
+San Diego traded him and Nathanael Mateo to the Seattle Mariners for catcher Miguel Olivo on July 31, 2005.

 Ojeda was invited to spring training with the Colorado Rockies prior to the season as a non-roster invitee.
 He was not expected to make the roster; however, when Yorvit Torrealba was injured, Ojeda made the Opening Day roster serving as the backup catcher to starter Danny Ardoin.
 Although Ojeda impressed early in the 2006 season, providing the team with valuable clutch hitting and serviceable defense, he was sent down to Triple-A Colorado Springs once Torrealba was activated.
 Ojeda was then loaned to Mexico City of the Mexican League, before being traded to the Texas Rangers.